 45-minute clinical presentation plus 15 minutes for questions

-To be held in January 2o20 (date TBC) this session will be delivered by an occupational therapist from the OT Service.
+To be held on 30th January 2020 this session will be delivered by an occupational therapist from the OT Service.
 It will give you an overview of the essential clinical factors to take into consideration when specifying a suitable vehicle for a wheelchair user to drive or travel upfront as a passenger.
 Includes hints and tips of the unique features that you need to be aware of when sourcing the best accessible vehicle for your client.

 - Understand the physical, cognitive and sensory requirements for driving an adapted vehicle.